Transforming Wikipedia into Augmented Data for Query-Focused Summarization: Abstract

 \section{Abstract}

-The manual construction of a query-focused summarization corpus is costly and time-consuming.
-The limited size of existing datasets renders training data-driven summarization models challenging.
-In this paper, we use Wikipedia to automatically collect a large query-focused summarization dataset (named as \wikiref{}) of more than 280,000 examples, which can serve as a means of data augmentation.
-Moreover, we develop a query-focused summarization model based on BERT to extract summaries from the documents.
+The limited size of existing query-focused summarization datasets renders training data-driven summarization models challenging.
+Meanwhile, the manual construction of a query-focused summarization corpus is costly and time-consuming.
+In this paper, we use Wikipedia to automatically collect a large query-focused summarization dataset (named \wikiref{}) of more than $280,000$ examples, which can serve as a means of data augmentation.
+We also develop a BERT-based query-focused summarization model (Q-BERT) to extract sentences from the documents as summaries.
+To better adapt a huge model containing millions of parameters to tiny benchmarks, we identify and fine-tune only a sparse subnetwork, which corresponds to a small fraction of the whole model parameters.
 Experimental results on three DUC benchmarks show that the model pre-trained on \wikiref{} has already achieved reasonable performance.
-After fine-tuning on the specific datasets, the model with data augmentation outperforms the state of the art on the benchmarks.
+After fine-tuning on the specific benchmark datasets, the model with data augmentation outperforms strong comparison systems.
+Moreover, both our proposed Q-BERT model and subnetwork fine-tuning further improve the model performance.
+The dataset is publicly available at \url{https://aka.ms/wikiref.}